jackyho522/katacoda-scenarios/new-scenario-template/intro.md

 # Deploy Wordpress and WooCommerce using Docker Compose

 In this scenario you will try to launch the Wordpress(including plugins) and MySQL stack using docker-compose.
+You will also try to use Grafana as a audit tool to monitor the MySQL database.

 Images: